guenterrote/NumPSLA/README.md

 will read these data and produce some tables of data

 # Benchmark
-As a benchmark, we read files from the order-type database and compute their convex hull.
+As a benchmark, we read point sets from the order-type database and compute their convex hull.
 This is done by compiling the program with the change-file `benchmark.ch`:
 ```
 ctangle NumPSLA.w benchmark.ch